Guitar Action Adjustment

 Beyond the mechanics of the instrument, there is an aspect of tailoring that takes place when performing a setup.
-In our shop, the first step is to gather information about the clients playing style and what they desire out of the instrument.
-This is important in guiding us towards how to best adjust their guitar or bass in a manner that they will find comfortable.
+In our shop, the first step is to perform an evaluation to gather information about the instrument, as well as the client’s playing style and what they desire out of the instrument.
+The information gained guides us toward how to best adjust their guitar or bass in a manner that they will find comfortable.

 We rely on a handful of key measurements to dial in the setup of a guitar or bass.
-We typically measure everything from pickup height, fretboard radius, string height at the first fret, etc. Among the measurements we rely on most heavily for measuring action are 12th fret string height and neck relief.
+We typically measure everything from pickup height, fretboard radius (the degree of curvature), string height at the first fret, etc. Among the measurements we rely on most heavily for measuring action are neck relief and the 12th fret string height.
 Comparing the findings against benchmark measurements and manufacturers specifications gives a good frame of reference for a given instrument.

 To measure neck relief, with the guitar in the playing position, we first place a straight edge across the frets.
 We then insert a feeler gauge between the fret tops and the bottom of the straight edge, around the 7th-9th frets, to asses how much “relief” (forward bow) there is in the neck.
 In conjunction with measurements taken at the nut, this gives a fair assessment of how the instrument will feel in the lower register.

-To measure the 12th fret string height, while holding the guitar in the playing position, we press down the highest string at the first fret and measure the distance between the fret top and the bottom of the string at the 12th fret using a ruler with 1/64″ graduations.
+To measure the 12th fret string height we use a ruler in 1/64″ graduation.
+While holding the guitar in the playing position, we press down the highest string at the first fret, then measure the distance between the fret top and the bottom of the string at the 12th fret.
 We then repeat this procedure for the lowest string.
-Having already determined that the strings are properly radiuses to the fingerboard, this gives us a fairly reliable measurement of the action for the instruments upper register.
+Having already determined that the strings are properly radiused to the fingerboard, and the neck is correctly adjusted, this gives us a fairly reliable measurement of the action for the instrument’s upper register.

 There is no denying the benefits of a low action: easy bar chording and faster playing for quick runs or “sweep” picking are certainly the major ones.
 These are great benefits and can be crucial for some highly technical styles of playing.
 Low action can also be a big help to beginners, children, or people with arthritis.
-However, these attributes can be more advantageous for some than others, and very low action is not right for all players.
+However, these attributes can be more advantageous for some than others. there are tradeoffs and very low action is not right for all players.

-Even for a guitar that has good fretwork with level frets, very low action requires a very light picking hand in order to avoid any “fret chatter”.
+Even for a guitar that has good fretwork with level frets, very low action requires a very light picking hand in order to avoid any “fret chatter” (buzzing).
 For those with a light touch, or playing with so much distortion that slight rattles would be inaudible, this is not a problem.
 However, if you like to dig in with your picking hand, or are extremely buzz-phobic, this might be a cause for concern.
-Another thing to consider with low action is that your instrument will have a much tighter tolerance for seasonal shifts due to humidity fluctuations.
+Another thing to consider with low action is that your instrument will be more susceptible to seasonal shifts due to humidity fluctuations.

-Players who prefer a more “medium” action may have to work comparatively harder to get the strings down to the fret, but in turn they experience notes with a fuller bloom and longer sustain.
+Players who prefer a more “medium” action have to press just a bit further to hold the strings down to the fret, but in turn they experience notes with a fuller bloom and longer sustain.

 Those who love to bend strings might also benefit from a more “medium” action.
-Many of you know that the fretboard of a guitar is not flat.
-It is curved, higher towards the center, in order to more comfortably fit our hand as we play.
-Though the degree of this curvature varies some, if the action is set very low to the fretboard, notes may buzz or “fret out” as they are bent.
-This happens because when bending the string you are actually forcing it into the contour of the fretboard.
-Some string benders say that a bit higher action helps them to “get underneath” the string as they bend too.
+Most heavy string benders say that a bit higher action helps them to “get underneath” the string as they bend, making it easier to push and pull the string to the desired pitch.
+Furthermore, many of you know that the fretboard of a guitar is not flat.
+It is radiused (curved), higher towards the center, in order to more comfortably fit our hand as we play.
+On an instrument with a highly radiused fingerboard, if the action is set very low to the fretboard, notes may buzz or “fret out” as they are bent.
+This happens because, when bending the string, you are actually forcing it into the contour of the fretboard.

 High String Action